Entanglement and apparent thermality in simulated black holes: Hawking effect in chiral black hole metric

 \subsection{Surface gravity of Gullstrand-Painlev\'e metric}

 Consider the (1+1)-dimensional Gullstrand-Painlevé metric line element given in Eq.~\eqref{Equation: Gullstrand-Painleve metric line element}, which is the line element of the (1+1)-dimensional Schwarzschild metric expressed in Gullstrand-Painlevé coordinates $x^\mu=(t,x)$.
-Unlike the Schwarzschild metric, the Gullstrand-Painlevé metric does not possess a coordinate singularity at $v^2=u^2$ and, therefore, is valid as both an internal and external metric.
-Here, the couplings $u$ and $v$ are independent of $t$, but not necessarily of $x$; therefore, the metric is stationary, though not static \cite{Volovik_2003}.
+Here, the couplings $u$ and $v$ are independent of $t$, but not necessarily of $x$; thus, the metric is stationary, though not static \cite{Volovik_2003}.
 As the Gullstrand-Painlev\'e metric is stationary, it admits a Killing vector $\xi^\mu=\delta ^\mu_t=(1,0)$ \cite{Parker_Toms_2009}, which is time-like in the region $u^2>v^2$ and satisfies the Killing equation

 The vector $\xi_\mu=g_{\mu\nu}\xi^\nu=(1-v^2/u^2,-v/u^2)$ is also a Killing vector that satisfies the Killing equation.
-These Killing vectors can be used to find the surface gravity $\kappa$ of the black hole space-time, as defined by a distant observer, by evaluating
+As the Gullstrand-Painlevé metric is regular at the event horizon $x_h$, these Killing vectors can be used to find the surface gravity $\kappa$ of the black hole space-time, as defined by a distant observer, by evaluating